Last updated on 2026-04-20

 Featured Experiences

-- Interdisciplinary curriculum that encourages critical thinking and diverse perspectives.
+- Interdisciplinary coursework that encourages critical engagement with diverse perspectives.

-- Focus on centering the experiences of women traditionally marginalized in mainstream discourse.
+- Focus on centering the experiences of women traditionally marginalized in mainstream thought.

 Career Options